ZhenyingZhu/StudyNotes/SystemDesign.md

 Dataflow engines

-- Spark: handle an entire workflow at one job
+- Spark: handle an entire workflow at one job **[KEY]**
 - Repeatly calls a user-defined function to process one record at a time.
 Partition the input to make work parallel
 - The output of one function becomes the input of another
-- functions/operations are more flexible than mapper or reducer
+- functions/operations are more flexible than mapper or reducer **[KEY]**
-- different ways to connect outputs to another inputs
+- different ways to connect outputs to another inputs **[KEY]**
   - repartition and sort by key.
 Enables sort-merging and grouping
   - directly dump the output as the input, without sorting.
-When the paritioning hashing is more important than the order, use this option
+When the paritioning hashing is more important than the order of records, use this option
   - broadcast hash joins
 - Dataflow engine benefits are:
   - expensive works like sorting are only done when required